andrewnyhus/Java-Swing-2D-Universe/README.md

 8) Doors- optional addons to an actor that act as a portal from the current universe container to a new one that is within that specific actor.
 Doors are two-sided, so whenever you enter into an actor
 9) To provide network capabilities.
 10) To port this to Android.
-11) To port this to Python using Tk.
+11) To port this to Python for web and for local (Tk for graphics on local version).